Can we Trust Unreliable Voxels? Exploring 3D Semantic Occupancy Prediction under Label Noise: Conclusion

 \subsection{Baselines}

-As the first study exploring noisy labels in 3D semantic occupancy prediction, we establish \textit{OccNL}, a benchmark framework incorporating both a standard supervised baseline and state-of-the-art noise-robust strategies.
-We adapt five representative state-of-the-art robust learning methods from the image classification domain (AGCE~\cite{zhou2023asymmetric}, ANL~\cite{ye2024active}, JAL~\cite{wang2025joint}, VBL~\cite{wang2025variation}, and SNTD~\cite{lan2025continuous}) to the voxel-wise prediction task.
-Specifically, we systematically replace standard cross-entropy objectives with each respective robust label noise learning loss across all voxel-wise and query-driven semantic prediction modules~\cite{kim2025protoocc}.
-For all baseline methods, we maintain the hyperparameter settings consistent with their original papers to ensure a fair comparison.
+To pioneer the study of noisy labels in 3D semantic occupancy prediction, we establish the \textit{OccNL} benchmark.
+For a fair and wide comparison, we adapt five state-of-the-art 2D robust methods (AGCE~\cite{zhou2023asymmetric}, ANL~\cite{ye2024active}, JAL~\cite{wang2025joint}, VBL~\cite{wang2025variation}, SNTD~\cite{lan2025continuous}) to the 3D voxel domain and explore their optimal data-sensitive configurations.
+Specifically, we replace standard cross-entropy objectives with each respective robust label noise learning loss across all voxel-wise and query-driven semantic prediction modules~\cite{kim2025protoocc}.